Macmod/goblob/README.md

 $ ./goblob <storageaccountname>
 ```

-Where `<target>` is the target storage account name to enumerate public Azure blob storage URLs on.
+Where `<storageaccountname>` is the target storage account to enumerate public Azure blob storage URLs on.

 You can also specify a list of storage account names to check:
 ```bash